JoseSzycho/nodejs_development_course/14_class-Data_structure/homework/01_data_structure_implementations/linked_list/README.md

 ## Node

+Class that creates a node structure with any kind of data.
-to another node, so a linked list can be created. to point
+This structure is needed as #nextNode can be used to point to another node, so a linked list can be created.

 **Kind**: global class